 Hence, it is not a difficult task for me to read a piece of text and write what I think about it, but this is not the primary goal of this Blog.
 Moreover, any personal opinion (mine or any other person) – it is just a bunch of thoughts.
 Only Tech Nation Visa Panel makes the final decision, and only people who are members of this Panel are entitled to make any official comments.
 Or immigration advisors, who are authorised by OISC.

-I got many questions from people who live in the United Kingdom.
-Mainly, they have a Tier 2 visa and are employed by tech companies.
-But they feel the power to be entrepreneurs.
-They want to switch to Tier 1 Exceptional Talent Visa, feel its freedom and flexibility.
+I got many questions from people who want to switch to Tier 1 Exceptional Talent Visa.
+They, actually, live in the United Kingdom.
+Mainly, they have a Tier 2 General visa and are employed by UK companies.
+But they feel the power to be entrepreneurs and they have unique expertise knowledge in digital technologies for this.
+Hence, they deserve the freedom and power of Tech Nation Visa.Continue reading “Switch to Tier 1 Exceptional Talent Visa from Tier 2 / Tier 1 / Tier 5”

 After browsing profiles of actual holders of the Tier 1 Exceptional Talent Visa or Tier 1 Exceptional Promise visa, there is a danger to worry.
 And think that startups are a natural attribute of these people.

 However, there is true and false in these thoughts.
 Simultaneously.